andrerferrer/dedemos/README.md

 1. [Rename References](https://github.com/andrerferrer/rename-references-demo) - How to link my DB with more semantic namings.

 ### Others
-1. [Create a Chat](https://github.com/andrerferrer/chat-demo) - How to create a chat in Rails
+1. [Create a Chat](https://github.com/andrerferrer/chat-demo) - How to create a chat in Rails.
-2. [Attach PDF](https://github.com/andrerferrer/attach-pdf-demo) - How to implement some PDF attaching to you Rails app
+2. [Attach PDF](https://github.com/andrerferrer/attach-pdf-demo) - How to implement some PDF attaching to you Rails app.